wsbctechnicalblog/wsbctechnicalblog.github.io/content/built-in-quality.md

 ![Crash](/images/built-in-quality-1.png)

 Quality must be built-in from the moment a team has an idea until the feature or product is deprecated.
 Also, it is the responsibility of all stakeholders, such as development, operations, architecture, security, and business.
-It should therefore comes as no surprise that built-in quality is the North Star of our EDO Common Engineering [Center of Enablement](https://wsbctechnicalblog.github.io/ceremony-overview.html).
+It should therefore come as no surprise that built-in quality is the North Star of our EDO Common Engineering [Center of Enablement](https://wsbctechnicalblog.github.io/ceremony-overview.html).

 Let me explore three (3) of many parts of the **built-in quality** puzzle in our common engineering system.